denten-books/plain-text/5-chapter.md

 that their value to the individual cannot be reduced to the material properties of the valued object.
-But, they are not fetishes in the way Marx understands the fetishism of commodities, by which the "social character of men's labour" can be "stamped upon" the product of that labor [@marx_marx-engels_1978, 321].
+But, they are not fetishes in the way Marx understands the fetishism of commodities, by which the "social character of men's labour" is "stamped upon" the product of that labor [@marx_marx-engels_1978, 321].
 Nor are they property in the Lockean sense, by the virtue of their being intertwined with the labor of the body [@locke_second_1980, 19].
 The objects of affect fusion are endowed with emotional and intellectual rather than market significance.
 Therefore, collections of such objects are often said to be